Kadee80/WebDevSpring24/Week06/Week6_2/README.md

 These sources are processed in order.

+### Inheritance

+Inheritance is how property values propagate from parent to child elements

+For example: A font style applied to the `<body>` tag, will cause that same font to be applied to all other elements on the page, unless specified differently.

+Not all properties are inherited.

+Inheritance can be forced using the inherit keyword font-family: inherit;

+### Pseudo-Elements

+A pseudo-element is used to apply a style to a part of an element

+`p::first-line` The first line of a paragraph

+`li::marker` The marker before a list item

+`.clearfix::before` Content inserted before the element with the class clear fix

+`.clearfix::after` Content inserted after the element with the class clear fix

+### Pseudo-Classes

+Pseudo-classes define the special state of an element

+They are commonly used with anchor tags:
 This is a difficult concept at first.
 It becomes even more important and convoluted when compiling SASS (later this semester).

+## Specificty

 Every CSS rule has a weight: